Division Sustainment Troops Battalion holds training exercise to hone skills, readiness

-U.S. Army Soldiers assigned to the Division Sustainment Troops Battalion, 3rd Division Sustainment Brigade, 3rd Infantry Division, participate in a field training exercise on Fort Stewart, Georgia, March 13 through 16, 2023.
+U.S. Army Soldiers assigned to the Division Sustainment Troops Battalion, 3rd Division Sustainment Brigade, 3rd Infantry Division, conduct tactical training during their field training exercise on Fort Stewart, Georgia, March 14, 2023.
 Soldiers and Leaders of the 3rd DSB train to ensure every individual, squad, section, and platoon are prepared to deploy, accomplish their mission and return home safely.
 The 3rd DSB tests Soldiers and teams with individual and collective unit defense and convoy live fire exercises to ensure readiness to protect critical logistics and mission command systems on any battlefield.
-(U.S. Army Spc.
-Elsi Delgado)
+(U.S. Army video by Pfc.
+Destiny Husband)

 |Date Taken: